Camano Island Pottery

 I prefer to call my studio the pottery because it is where I, the potter, make pots.
 It represents more than a decade of my dreams and aspirations for a fully operational place where I can make and glaze my pots.
-My workspace is spacious and airy with lots of light from windows and skylights.
-There are trees all around so that the woods and the weather are ever-present for whatever activities are taking place in the pottery.
+My workspace is compact and efficient.

 My wife, Opal, and I, having lived in the Los Angeles area all our lives, were immediately impressed with Camano Island when we first drove onto it.
 The beauty of the farms and the residential properties, the contrast of the tall stands of timber and the seashore with its rocky beaches and high bluffs.
 Most impressive though were the people.
 They were laid back, unpretentious, and very friendly.